 In 2021 there is demand for bills, but they are not sold under the price control which has been set at 5.11 percent for this week’s auction.

-“The Treasury had to finance its expenditures increasingly by resort to Treasury bills despite the fact that no significant tenders forthcoming to absorb the successive issues of Treasury bills,” an unknow classical economist wrote in 1975 in the central banks’ 25 anniversary publication.
+“The Treasury had to finance its expenditures increasingly by resort to Treasury bills despite the fact that no significant tenders forthcoming to absorb the successive issues of Treasury bills,” an unknown classical economist wrote in 1975 in the central banks’ 25 anniversary publication.

 “The responsibility of absorbing the unsubscribed portion of the Treasury bill issue fell on the central bank.